About the Festival

 PDSFF23 – Resistances, 16 – 19 March 2023, Athens (main event), Berlin, Bologna, Zagreb, Malta, Barcelona, Dakar (simultaneous screenings of awarded films).

-PDSFF23 is a trans-local cinematographic space of creation and resistance.
-We collectively negate the existing order that disconnects and confines persons, communities and struggles.
-We make room for a new space where we can be together in all our diversity – safe and brave at the same time.
+PDSFF loves twists!
+This year, the festival grows and transforms into a trans-local cinematic space of creation and resistance with parallel screenings in Athens, Istanbul, Belgrade, Zagreb, Dakar, and Berlin.
+We create a new space where we can be together in all our diversity: safe and brave at the same time.